KeithQuinn/Assignment_2020_Programming-for-Data-Analysis/README.md

 ***

+<br>

 ## 4 The use of seeds in generating pseudorandom numbers explained

-<br>
+The importannce of a seed when generating random data is discussed.

 ## 4.1 Computers and Random